 If the trust’s current jurisdiction does not have a decanting statute or the existing statute is either not user friendly or does not allow for the desired modifications, it’s time to review the trust and determine if it can be moved to another jurisdiction.
 If so, we can make that happen, including adding a trustee or co-trustee and taking advantage of that jurisdiction’s laws.
 If not, we can petition the local court to move the trust.

 We will prepare whatever documents are necessary to decant the trust by “pouring” the assets into a trust with more favorable terms.
 All statutory requirements must be followed and state decanting statutes referenced.

 4. Transfer the Assets.

 The final step is simply transferring assets from the old trust into the new trust.
 While this can be effectuated in many different ways, the most common are by deed, assignment, change of owner/beneficiary forms and the creation of new accounts.

 Get the Most From Your Trust

 Although irrevocable trusts are commonly thought of as a document which cannot be revoked or changed, that isn’t quite true.
 Do you feel bound to a less-than-optimal trust?
-If so, The Law Offices of Justin M. Gilbert would love to review your trust to determine whether decanting would benefit your specific situation.
+If so, Music City Estate Law would love to review your trust to determine whether decanting would benefit your specific situation.
 We have experienced and qualified lawyers and attorneys working at our office.
-Call us at (615) 628-7775 to schedule an appointment with our Murfreesboro Decanting Trusts Lawyer, Decanting Trusts Attorney in Rutherford County, Memphis Decanting Trusts Lawyer, Decanting Trusts Lawyer in Shelby County, Knoxville Decanting Trusts Lawyer or a Decanting Trusts Attorney in Knox County.
+Call us at (615) 628-7775 to schedule an appointment with our Murfreesboro Decanting Trusts Lawyer, Decanting Trusts Attorney in Rutherford County, Brentwood Decanting Trusts Lawyer, Decanting Trusts Lawyer in Brentwood, Nolensville, Springhill, Arrington, College Grove, Thompson’s Station, and Fairview.